Next Talk: Clean Code is Sexy Again: Making Your Vue Project AI Ready

 Hook 3

 What they are.
-JSON-configured handlers in .claude/settings.json that trigger automatically on lifecycle events.
+JSON-configured handlers in .claude/settings.json that trigger on lifecycle events.
 No manual invocation.

 Example: Auto-lint after file edits.